 What is a Hybrid Work Schedule?

-So what are hybrid work and a hybrid work schedule?
-Simply put, hybrid work combines onsite face-to-face work setups and a remote arrangement.
-People on a hybrid work schedule are given time when they can work remotely and where they should work from the office.
+So what are hybrid working and a hybrid work schedule?
+Simply put, hybrid work combines on-site work setups and a remote working arrangement.
+People on hybrid work schedule models are given time when they can work remotely and where they should work from the office.